Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 Rosmarijnsteeg 12, 1012 RP Amsterdam, Netherlands

-The Happy Pig Pancake Shop is a small vegan outlet on a street corner.
-In fact, it’s so small and without an exaggerating welcome sign that it’s very easy not to notice it.
-You might even need to go back and forth a few times to find it.
+The Happy Pig Pancake Shop is a small outlet on a street corner with vegan options.
+In fact, it’s so small and lacking an oversized welcome sign that it’s easy not to notice it.
+You may need to go back and forth a few times to find it.
 But the effort is worth it especially if you’re up for a sweet treat.
-As far as this travel guide is concerned, The Happy Pig Pancake Shop serves the best pancakes and crepes in Amsterdam.
-It’s not just a matter of placing sweet goodies on your plate.
-For the restaurant, it’s an art where taste and presentation go hand in hand.

 Soup en Zo – Spiegel